black-ai/machine-learning-challenge/README.md

 4. Modify your Tiny YOLO implementation to run on single-channel depth images.
-5. Come up with a custom loss function which optimises for false positives, reducing false negatives.(Also explain your decision.)
+5. Come up with a custom loss function which optimises for false positives, reducing false negatives.
+Please also explain your decision in approach within your README.
 6. Optimise your modified network around this data type as much as you can.
 7. Train!